-Probate technically means the proving of a deceased person’s Will.
-It also means the time during which the executor or personal representative settles the deceased person’s estate.
-The whole probate process can be time consuming, and it’s even worse when the executor doesn’t live nearby.
-Proceedings in a Florida court with an out-of-state executor require a little extra attention.
+Probate is the proving of a deceased person’s Will, authenticating that the document was executed properly.
+It also means the time during which the executor, officially known as the Personal Representative, settles the deceased person’s estate.
+The probate process can be time consuming, and it’s even worse when an out-of-state Personal Representative has been selected.
+Proceedings in a Florida court with an out-of-state Personal Representative require a little extra attention.

 There are two primary forms of probate administration in Florida: formal administration and summary administration.
 Informal administration, which does not require court supervision, is called “Disposition of Personal Property Without Administration.”

-If there’s no Will, then an individual will file an application with the court asking to be appointed as personal representative (again, another word for executor) of the estate.
-The person serving in this capacity has the same duties as he or she would where there is a Will, but there may be more court supervision.
+If there is no Will, an individual will file an application with the court asking to be appointed as personal representative (again, another word for executor) of the estate.
+That person has the same duties as he or she would where there is a Will, but there may be more court supervision.

-First, any Florida resident may serve as personal representative of an estate, barring other exclusions like being under the age of 18 or having been convicted of a felony.
-The Probate Code states that a non-resident is not qualified to serve as personal representative of an estate unless that person is:
+First, any Florida resident may fill the role, barring other exclusions like being under the age of 18 or having been convicted of a felony.
+The Probate Code states that a non-resident is not qualified to serve unless:

-So, the first hurdle for an out-of-state executor is to prove that he or she is qualified to serve under Florida law.
-Once a non-resident qualifies to be the personal representative, the duties are the same – just long distance.
+So, the first hurdle is to prove that he or she is qualified to serve as Personal Representative under Florida law.
+Once a non-resident qualifies, the duties are the same – just long distance.
 Having a local advocate who understands Florida probate is a necessity.

-If you’re serving as an out-of-state executor, a local attorney can walk you through the probate process.
-John Mangan is an experienced Florida estate planning attorney who is board certified in Wills, Trusts & Estates by the Florida Bar.
-At Law Offices of John Mangan, P.A., we have assisted many clients with Florida probate.
-Call us at 772-324-9050 to set up an appointment or use our convenient Contact Form.
+If you are assuming the role, a local attorney can walk you through the probate process.
+John Mangan is an experienced Florida estate planning attorney who is Florida Bar board certified in Wills, Trusts & Estates.
+The Law Offices of John Mangan, P.A., assist many clients with Florida probate.
+Call 772-324-9050 for an appointment or use our convenient Contact Form.